 In creating new food and menu ideas with our catering teams, we have also considered sustainability issues such as minimising food wastage, by implementing an organic waste stream to save organic waste from ending up in landfill.

 Our caterers strive for excellence in their food and service, and their offering demonstrates what the Deakin Food Charter is all about.

-Vending machines will continue to offer convenient, all-hours food and drink options with a transition towards meeting healthy vending criteria.
-We’ll be improving the selection of beverages and snacks and making sure there are lots of healthier alternatives available.
-Green, amber and red traffic light labelling will be used in all machines to help support decision-making.
+Vending machines will continue to offer convenient, all-hours food and drink options and also meet healthy vending criteria.
+We have improved the selection of beverages and snacks to make sure there are lots of healthier alternatives available.
+Green, amber and red traffic light labelling is being used in all machines to help support decision-making.

-Emerging technology means that there is the exciting prospect of introducing innovative vending machines to our campuses, which will include a range of easy payment options.
-New technology has even created the capacity to sell fresh food products – a move that will really enhance the level of convenient food we can provide.
+Emerging technology means innovative vending machines have been introduced to our campuses, which include a range of easy payment options.
+New technology has even created the capacity to sell fresh food products; a move that has really enhanced the level of convenient and healthy food we can provide.